idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/problem/step06.md

 !---

-## Auto Variable Scaling
+## Variable Scaling

-To obtain an optimum numerical solution, the non-linear variables should be on the same scale.
+To make sure the convergence criterion is fairly applied to all equations, the non-linear variables should be on the same scale.

+Making equations non-dimensional is a common technique to achieve this.
+But this is not typically done in MOOSE, where modelers have direct access to dimensionalized quantities.

-MOOSE includes the ability to automatically scale non-linear variables
+MOOSE includes the ability to either manually or automatically scale non-linear variables

 !---

 ### Condition Number +without+ Scaling

-The condition number can be used to determine if variable scaling is required.
+The condition number of the Jacobian can be used to determine if variable scaling is required.

 ```bash
 cd ~/projects/moose/tutorials/darcy-thermo_mech/step06_coupled_darcy_heat_conduction